keraban-rocha/ibov-trading/README.md

 ![image](https://github.com/keraban-rocha/ibov-trading/assets/123394105/6a82cee9-b572-4bf9-b69b-974b195c4439)

-An important observation is that **overlapping signals are ignored**.
+## Model parameters and other important observations

+For this study, several combinations of SMA and holding periods were run.
+Specifically, the range for both was 5 through 252 with a step of 5, totaling 124 SMA and holding periods, and 15,376 possible combinations.

+Also, since a signal occurs when the price breaks to the SMA i.e. is close to the SMA, frequently more than one breakout occur at a very short period of time.
+In order to avoid closing a position and then opening another too quickly, **overlapping signals are ignored**.
 If a position is already taken and the price breaks the SMA upwards or downwards, generating a signal, that signal is ignored and the position is closed only when the holding period is reached.
+That generates less several trades and generates the opportunity to follow the trend if it occurs.